 8. Bad demographics

 The city of Paris is actually losing inhabitants, as skyrocketing housing has pushed normal tax payers away.
-The city lost 53,000 inhabitants between 2012 and 2017.
+The city lost almost 100,000 inhabitants in the last 12 years and is expected to lose of to 200,000 people by 2040.

 9. Transaction costs are very high for a real estate investment in Paris